Our zoo is a truly special day out.

 When you visit us, you’ll see many animals you’re unlikely to find anywhere else.
 Some are in danger of becoming extinct, and we look after them in purpose-built, award-winning enclosures, designed to give them the best living conditions.

 At Folly Farm zoo, you’ll see the only giraffes in Wales, and can look them straight in the eye from the Giraffe Heights walkway.
 And we’re one of only seven zoos in the UK that cares for the critically endangered Eastern black rhino.
 You can also see penguins, lions, zebras, Bactrian camels, bongos, lemurs, meerkats, tapirs, Barbary macaques, squirrel monkeys…the list goes on!

 You’ll see our aviaries, where all sorts of unusual birds live.
 You might be familiar with some of them – like parrots, owls, cranes, herons and pelicans.
 But what about a turaco or an inca tern?
 Or a bleeding heart dove?
 Sound exotic?
 Wait till you see them!
-And at Folly Interactive, you can get a really close look at snakes and tortoises, crocodiles, sloths and fruit bats.
+And at Tropical Trails, you can get a really close look at snakes and tortoises, crocodiles, sloths and fruit bats.

 Conservation at the zoo